supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 * [Derpfest](https://derpfest.org/)
 * [EvolutionX](https://evolution-x.org/)

-these are just the ROMs i know, if u want more search on Internet...
+these are just the majors, if u want more search on Internet...